 Untouched Menorca

-Whether opting for a sailing weekend from €250 per person or a longer cruise, Menorca reveals its unblemished beauty and rich culture.
+Whether you’re looking at a sailing weekend from around €250 per person or planning a longer cruise, Menorca rewards patience.
+Its beauty is the kind that reveals itself slowly.

 IslandKey AttractionsActivitiesStarting Prices